-In the mining areas of District Sundargarh (Orissa), sporozoite rate based on dissections was 1.8%.
-In Uttarakhand, the sporozoite rates were 1.4, 0 and 62% during September, October and November in 1982, respectively (Choudhury et al 1983).
+In the mining areas sporozoite rate based on dissections was 1.8%.
+In Uttaranchal, the sporozoite rates were 1.4, 0 and 62% during September, October and November in 1982, respectively (Choudhury et al., 1983).

-Fig. 29: Biting rhythm of An. fluviatilis in mining areas of Sundargarh, Orissa ponds (Shukla et al 1998).
-In districts of Orissa, An. fluviatilis was found resting predominantly in human dwellings.
-The preferred resting sites in foothill areas in Uttarakhand were cattlesheds.
+In the forested areas in Orissa, it breeds in sunlit slow running streams and freshly inundated paddy fields.
+In Uttranchal An. fluviatilis was found breeding in artesian (irrigation) drains, streams and ponds (Shukla et al., 1998).
+In districts of Orissa An. fluviatilis was found resting predominantly in human dwellings.
+The preferred resting sites in foothill areas in Uttaranchal were cattlesheds.